closertotheend/java-minimalist-convention/README.md

  9. Do not use commas and labels.

  10. Keep away from creating your custom annotations.
 Try to use lambdas.
+    * Annotations are hard to debug.
+    * Annotations are hard to test.

 Testing pitafalls: